-The influence of climatic variability on plant reproductive performance might also be indirect, and mediated by changes in plant traits, such as reproductive phenology (Inouye 2008), or changes in interactions with other species (Bale et al. 2002, Memmott et al. 2007).
-Changes in interactions are likely to play an important role, as they have been shown to strongly influence plant fitness (Agrawal et al. 2012, Ågren et al. 2013), and animals interacting with plants might be sensitive to the environmental context of the plant (Chamberlain et al. 2014).
-Moreover, indirect effects of climate on plant performance might often involve multiple steps.
-For example, climatic variation might induce changes in plant phenology, which in turn influences the intensity of mutualistic or antagonistic interactions (Elzinga et al. 2007, Valdés and Ehrlén 2017) and plant reproductive performance.
-Climate might also affect the context of plant-animal interactions, for example through effects on vegetation height (Valdés and Ehrlén 2018), canopy cover (Kolb and Ehrlén 2010), community composition (Biere and Tack 2013, Wynhoff and van Langevelde 2017), and density and quality of conspecific or heterospecific plant neighbors (Hambäck et al. 2014, Valdés and Ehrlén 2019).
+The influence of climatic variability on plant reproductive performance might not only be direct but also indirect, and mediated by changes in plant traits, such as reproductive phenology (Inouye 2008), or interactions with other species (Bale et al. 2002, Memmott et al. 2007).
+Changes in interactions are likely to play an important role, as they have been shown to often strongly influence plant fitness (Agrawal et al. 2012, Ågren et al. 2013), and as many animals interacting with plants are sensitive to the environmental context of the plant (Chamberlain et al. 2014).
+Moreover, such animal-mediated effects of climate on plant performance might often involve multiple steps.
+For example, climatic variation might induce changes in plant phenology, which in turn influences the intensity of mutualistic or antagonistic interactions (Elzinga et al. 2007, Valdés and Ehrlén 2017).
+Climate might also affect the context of plant-animal interactions through effects on vegetation height (Valdés and Ehrlén 2018), canopy cover (Kolb and Ehrlén 2010), community composition (Biere and Tack 2013, Wynhoff and van Langevelde 2017), and density and quality of conspecific or heterospecific plant neighbors (Hambäck et al. 2014, Valdés and Ehrlén 2019).
 For example, small-scale variation in soil temperature or water availability may condition plant density, and differences in plant densities might in turn lead to differences in intensity of herbivory and in plant reproductive output (Shea et al. 2000).
-Taken together, this means that identifying both the direct and complex indirect effects of variation in microclimate is important for understanding within-population variation in plant reproductive performance.
+Taken together, this means that identifying both the direct and complex indirect effects of variation in microclimate is important to understand within-population variation in plant reproductive performance.

 In this study, we investigated the effects of microclimate on reproductive performance of the plant Gentiana pneumonanthe in presence of an antagonist, the specialized seed-predator butterfly Phengaris alcon.
 The caterpillars of these butterflies live inside the fruits of G. pneumonanthe during their first instars, and parasitize the nests of ants (Myrmica spp.) during later stages.
 It has previously been shown that the effects of plant phenology and ant presence on oviposition patterns are interdependent: butterflies oviposit preferentially on early-flowering plants where host ants are abundant (Valdés and Ehrlén 2019).
 The density and phenology of neighboring host plants also influences oviposition patterns, with higher oviposition probability in plants with few, late-flowering neighbors (Valdés and Ehrlén 2019).
 Here, we examine how microclimate may affect plant performance of G. pneumonanthe, through effects on butterfly oviposition, plant phenology, plant density, and the distribution of ant hosts.
-We addressed the following questions: 1) What are the direct effects of microclimate on plant reproductive performance?, 2) What are the indirect effects of microclimate on plant reproductive performance, mediated by changes in plant phenology and oviposition by P. alcon?, and 3) What are the indirect effects of microclimate on plant reproductive performance, mediated in two steps by effects via plant phenology or the plant context, on oviposition by P. alcon?
+We addressed the following more specific questions: 1) Does microclimate have direct effects on plant reproductive performance?, 2) Does microclimate influence plant reproductive performance indirectly, through changes in plant phenology or oviposition by P. alcon?, and 3) Can indirect effects of microclimate on plant reproductive performance be mediated in two steps, by effects via plant phenology or the plant context on oviposition by P. alcon?

 MATERIAL AND METHODS